nkuetemeli/UQMaxCutAndIsing/README.md

 - Once you satisfied the dependency, run `pip install .` inside the directory.

-Move to the `src` folder to run the subsequent command.
+Move to the `src` folder to run the subsequent commands.

 # Example